 The role of the Education Wellbeing Service is for the team of Education Wellbeing Officers to act as a consultation service to access wider supports and address barriers to maximising school attendance through a universal and targeted support offer (see appendix 3 Staged Intervention Model).
 They will provide a quality data driven support, consultation, and advice service to schools to effect change and improvement.
 Where attendance continues to fall and supports in place are not having an impact on attendance at school, the EWS team will offer targeted support to children, young people and their families through assessment and intervention.
-This will be achieved through collaboration with partner services to address barriers to school attendance promoting positive homeschool links, developing trusting relationships understanding the needs of the child young person or family, providing advice and training to parents.
+This will be achieved through collaboration with partner services to address barriers to school attendance promoting positive home-school links, developing trusting relationships understanding the needs of the child young person or family, providing advice and training to parents.

-The proposed service design for an Education Wellbeing Service would assist schools meet the needs for support as identified in this research through a learning community model.
+The proposed service design for an Education Wellbeing Service would assist schools meet the needs for support as identified in this research through a locality model.
 Schools work in partnership with families to ensure effective supports can be provided to address barriers and maximise school attendance.
 Education Scotland's research shows that working with partners that are not school staff can help schools to make gains in improving school attendance.
 The EWS will be the "connectors" linking schools with partners so that a joined-up approach to partnership working to maximise attendance can be realised.
 EWS Teams sit within localities and are represented in each learning community.
 In this way they will develop a wide knowledge of resources as well as the local area in which they are allocated.

-A Central Team would lead the strategic overview of the work being carried out in learning communities.
+A Service Leader would lead the strategic overview of the work being carried out by the locality teams in learning communities.
 Their role would include:

-- coordinating EWS teams - lead whole team meetings - oversee central referrals process - quality assure work of teams including targeted caseload work - responsible for data analysis - lead self-evaluation - coordinating the statutory work of the team - coordinate professional learning and liaise with the CEC parent and carer support and family wellbeing team to facilitate access to family education and wellbeing programmes. - managing social work referrals though consultation and review evaluating if the plan is robust and comprehensive and that avenues of support been explored and exhausted before referrals are submitted hence reducing the high numbers of cases which are single agency referred directly to Scottish Children's Reporter Administration.
+- provide leadership, professional support and supervision - be part of the wider Inclusion Team taking responsibility for delivering a high quality of service delivery - coordinating EWS teams - lead whole team meetings - quality assure work of teams including targeted caseload work - responsible for data analysis

+- lead self-evaluation - coordinate the statutory work of the team - coordinate professional learning and liaise with the CEC parent and carer support and family wellbeing team to facilitate access to family education and wellbeing programmes - regular contact with members of their own team and service users and other partners in The City of Edinburgh Council and the third sector. - manage social work referrals though consultation and review evaluating if the plan is robust and comprehensive and that avenues of support been explored and exhausted before referrals are submitted hence reducing the high numbers of cases which are single agency referred directly to Scottish Children's Reporter Administration.